-Warning: The order of components in the vector and tensor fields defined on this grid is different than in ordinary math.
-While it is common to use (r, φ, z) , we here use the order (r, z, φ) .
-It might thus be best to access components by name instead of index, e.g., use field['z'] instead of field[1].
+Warning: The order of components in the vector and tensor fields defined on this grid are still (r, φ, z) .
+To avoid any confusion it might thus be best to access components by name instead of index, e.g., use field['z'] instead of field[2].

 - radius (float or tuple of floats) radius R{outer} in case a simple float is given.
-If a tuple is supplied it is interpreted as the inner and outer radius, (R{inner}, R{outer}) . - bounds z (tuple) The lower and upper bound of the z-axis - shape (tuple) The number of support points in r and z direction, respectively.
+If a tuple is supplied it is interpreted as the inner and outer radius, $(R{\text{inner}}, R{\text{outer}})$. - bounds_z (tuple) The lower and upper bound of the z-axis - shape (tuple) The number of support points in r and z direction, respectively.
 The same number is used for both if a single value is given. - periodic_z (bool) Determines whether the z-axis has periodic boundary conditions.